-The Revolutionary War served as only a temporary distraction for Oliver’s growing obsession with creating a steam powered carriage.
-On May 19, 1787 he displayed a working model, and submitted plans as well as drawings, to the Maryland House of Delegates.
+The Revolutionary War served as only a temporary distraction for Oliver’s growing obsession with creating a steam-powered carriage.
+On May 19, 1787, he displayed a working model and submitted plans and drawings to the Maryland House of Delegates.

 However, even though a patent was approved shortly after, Oliver was not alone in his quest to sever the limitations imposed upon man by Dobbins.
 Isaac Briggs, John Fitch, James Rumsey, Nathan Read, and John Stevens, to name but a few, were engaged in similar pursuits.

-With the establishment of the United States Patent Office all states were required to relinquish all patents and inventors were compelled to reapply.
-Inventor Nathan Read of Warren, Massachusetts, a professor at Harvard, as well as member of Congress and judge, submitted the first American patent for a self propelled vehicle.
+With the establishment of the United States Patent Office, all states were required to relinquish all patents, and inventors were compelled to reapply.
+Inventor Nathan Read of Warren, Massachusetts, a professor at Harvard and a member of Congress and judge, submitted the first American patent for a self-propelled vehicle.

-His development of steam powered grain mills revolutionized that industry.
-His book, The Young Mill-wright and Miller’s Guide, was reprinted in fifteen editions, and a French translation.
+His development of steam-powered grain mills revolutionized that industry.
+His book, The Young Millwright and Miller’s Guide, was reprinted in 15 editions and a French translation.

-Meanwhile, Colonel John H. Stevens, a hero of the Revolutionary War turned his attentions toward development of a steam propelled vehicle.
+Meanwhile, Colonel John H. Stevens, a hero of the Revolutionary War, turned his attentions toward the development of a steam-propelled vehicle.
 His first crude model took the streets in 1802.

 Still, Stevens persisted with experimentation and development.
-In 1826, he built a circular exhibition track in Hoboken, New Jersey upon which to display his steam powered vehicles.
+In 1826, he built a circular exhibition track in Hoboken, New Jersey, to display his steam-powered vehicles.

 In the same year, Samuel Morey, a visionary and prolific inventor, obtained a patent for a new type of engine.
 Described as a gas and vapor engine, the two-cycle unit utilized a primitive carburetor, electric spark, and water cooling.

-By 1830 a veritable explosion in development of steam powered “road wagons”, and other experimentation, led the U.S. Congress to initiate feasibility studies, as well as discuss possible taxation and regulation.
+By 1830 a veritable explosion in the development of steam-powered “road wagons” and other experimentation led the U.S. Congress to initiate feasibility studies, as well as discuss possible taxation and regulation.
 A new age was dawning.

-In the 1840s, research and development into electric motors added a new wrinkle to the self propelled vehicle debate that had proponents for the use of steam, compressed air, and various gases.
-It was Moses G. Farmer, in 1847 that first developed an operational prototype using electric motors applied to the wheels.
+In the 1840s, research and development into electric motors added a new wrinkle to the self-propelled vehicle debate that had proponents for the use of steam, compressed air, and various gases.
+However, it was Moses G. Farmer, in 1847, that first developed an operational prototype using electric motors applied to the wheels.

 Still, as the advertisement for the 1903 Jaxon noted, “Steam is easy to harness and is easily understood.”
-As a result, for most of the 19th century steam propulsion dominated thinking as well as development in regard to self propelled vehicles.
+As a result, for most of the 19th-century, steam propulsion dominated thinking and development in regard to self-propelled vehicles.

 Ushering in the automobile industry was Sylvester Hayward Roper.
-His first prototype debuted in 1859 and in the next twenty years ten vehicles, each more advanced than the last would roll from his shop.
-As early as 1863 he developed a two passenger vehicle with a two-horsepower steam engine and coal fired boiler suitable for urban usage.
+His first prototype debuted in 1859, and in the next 20 years, ten vehicles, each more advanced than the last, would roll from his shop.
+As early as 1863, he developed a two-passenger vehicle with a two-horsepower steam engine and coal-fired boiler suitable for urban usage.

 As the velocipede craze exploded in the early 1870s, Roper developed the first motorcycle.
 One of these was driven to a then astounding speed of one mile in two minutes.

-W.W.
-Austen, or Professor Austen as he chose to be called, was cut from the cloth of P.T.
+As he chose to be called, W.W.
+Austen, or Professor Austen, was cut from the cloth of P.T.
 Barnum.
-Throughout the country at fairs and other exhibitions he attracted tremendous crowds with the pitting of Roper’s cars, and motorcycles, against horses.
+Throughout the country, at fairs and other exhibitions, he attracted tremendous crowds with the pitting of Roper’s cars, and motorcycles, against horses.

 Further encouraging the experimental fervor were financial incentives.
-In 1875, the Wisconsin legislature proposed a $10,000 reward to any resident that could produce “a machine propelled by steam or other motive agent as a practical substitute for use of horses or other animals on highway or farm.”
+In 1875, the Wisconsin legislature proposed a $10,000 reward to any resident that could produce “a machine propelled by steam or another motive agent as a practical substitute for the use of horses or other animals on highway or farm.”